meenakshi-r12/FULL_ADDER_SUBTRACTOR/README.md

 **Procedure**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:Meenakshi.R RegisterNumber:24003710
 */

 **RTL Schematic**